WebAssembly/design/Contributing.md

 framework that protects the work in this repository.
 Make sure you're affiliated with your company or organization in the Community Group, if any.

-As WebAssembly moves forward we expect to form an official standards body, which will have its own contribution process to the specification.
+As WebAssembly moves forward, we expect to form an official standards body which will have its own contribution process to the specification.

 Happy assembly!